joshrouwhorst/qbp/README.md

     console.log('Batch Size: ' + prog.batch);
     console.log('Items Per Second: ' + prog.itemsPerSecond);
     console.log('Seconds Remaining: ' + prog.secondsRemaining);
+    console.log('Queue Name: ' + prog.name); // Only if a name has been given in the options.
 }

-// If you add more items to the queue after it's already completed, the empty function will get called every time you run out of items. function emptyFunc() {
+// If you use queue.add() to add more items after the queue has already completed, the empty function will get called every time you run out of items. function emptyFunc() {
     console.log('Done!');
 }